List of UK Singles Downloads Chart number ones of the 2010s

+This is the list of the number-one singles of the UK Singles Downloads Chart during the 2010s.
+379 different singles have topped the chart during the 2010s.

 Number-one singles

 By artist

-Eighteen different artists have had at least four number-one singles on the UK Singles Downloads Chart so far during the 2010s.
+Eighteen different artists have had at least four number-one singles on the UK Singles Downloads Chart during the 2010s.
 The totals below include only credited performances, and do not include appearances on charity ensembles such as Helping Haiti or The X Factor finalists.

 By weeks at number one

-Twenty nine different artists have spent seven or more weeks at the top of the UK Singles Downloads Chart so far during the 2010s.
+Twenty nine different artists have spent seven or more weeks at the top of the UK Singles Downloads Chart during the 2010s.
 The totals below include only credited performances, and do not include appearances on charity ensembles such as Helping Haiti or The X Factor finalists.

 By record label

-Seven record labels have spent 10 weeks or more so far at number one during the 2010s.
+Seven record labels have spent 10 weeks or more at number one during the 2010s.